MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/set-up-auto-attendant.md

 - M365-collaboration
 - Teams_Business_Voice
 search.appverid: MET150
-description: Learn how to set up an auto attendant (also known as a call queue) Microsoft 365 Business Voice.
+description: Learn how to set up an auto attendant (also known as a call queue) Microsoft 365 Teams Phone.
 appliesto:
 - Microsoft Teams
 ---